 The goal of mathematics is to reveal the fine structure hidden within a disorderly stream of data.
 While the term “chaos” implies that there is infinite complexity that cannot be modelled, the scientific study of seemingly chaotic processes has the end goal of finding and defining the hidden patterns.
 Once the pattern or structure is defined, it can be explained.
 This is true for any system including the recruiting cycle within an organisation.
 Then, when the contributing factors are explained, they can be controlled.
 By controlling the inputs, the outputs can be influenced.
 The wild and frenzied hiring and firing seasons that lead to over- and understaffing can be attenuated.
 By controlling the extreme swings in the workforce, organisations control costs and increase efficiency, effectiveness, and profitability.

-Check out LBTC’s HR Management courses.
+Check out LBTC’s HR analytics course.

 What do the hiring pattern looks like within your organisation?
 It is worthwhile investigating.
 Gather the data and create a mathematical model.
 The underlying pattern might be simple and linear.
 Or it might have a logarithmic or a dynamic chaotic structure.
 Regardless of the actual pattern, it certainly wouldn’t be boring to investigate, model, and define the inflow and outflow pattern of employees.
 To say you don’t have time to pay attention to these patterns leaves your enterprise behind the market.